Ms L Balchin

 Careers education is an integral part of the PSHE programme, with specific programmes for each year group.
 The careers education programme aims to prepare students for working life after school and help them develop to their full potential.
 Activities are aligned with the 8 Gatsby Benchmarks which are current, best practice delivery for careers education and guidance in schools.

-For more information about the support offered by YC Hertfordshire visit the jobs & careers section of their website.
+For more information about the support offered by Services for Young People visit the jobs & careers section of their website.

 To request an appointment with the personal adviser, students should speak to Mrs Balchin or their form tutor.